danclegg/chameleon-docs/docs/source/getting-started/ui.rst

 Output
 ~~~~~~~~

-The output tab controls how the contours which make it through thesholding and filtering are sent as the target.
+The output tab controls how the contours passed through thresholding and filtering are sent as the target.
 Teams can sort contours by leftmost/rightmost/topmost/bottommost, largest, smallest, or closest to the crosshair (centermost).

 .. image:: /images/UI/rightmostSort.PNG
    :width: 600